 You can choose between two submenu styles – Expand and Slide.

-The Expand style makes the mobile menu submenus expand/collapse vertically when you click the parent menu item/arrow, also providing the Accordion Mode option which allows having only one expanded submenu of the same level at a time.
+The Expand style makes the mobile menu submenus open/close vertically when you click the parent menu item or it’s arrow icon.
+It comes with the Accordion Mode option which allows only one open submenu at a time.

-The Slide style is available in two variations – Slide Right and Slide Left, making the submenus slide in from right and left respectively (learn more here).
+The Slide style is available in two variations – Slide Right and Slide Left, making the submenus slide in from right and left respectively.
+Slide submenus feature is a great alternative to vertically expanding/collapsing submenus.

 Conclusion